Sivanesan-Ayyanar/Computed-Torque-Control-For-3R-Articulated-Robot/README.md

 - Simulink

 ## Authors
-Sivanesan A, Department of Robotics and Automation, PSG College of Technology, Coimbatore, Tamil Nadu Priyadharshan R, Department of Robotics and Automation, PSG College of Technology, Coimbatore, Tamil Nadu Dr. M.P Anbarasi, Department of Robotics and Automation, Faculty of Engineering Technology, PSG College of Technology, Coimbatore, Tamil Nadu
+Sivanesan A, Department of Robotics and Automation, PSG College of Technology, Coimbatore, Tamil Nadu.
+Priyadharshan R, Department of Robotics and Automation, PSG College of Technology, Coimbatore, Tamil Nadu.
+Dr. M.P Anbarasi, Department of Robotics and Automation, Faculty of Engineering Technology, PSG College of Technology, Coimbatore, Tamil Nadu.